-Simply stated, a clear opportunity exists for insurers to improve collaboration with customers - both
+Simply stated, a clear opportunity exists for insurers to improve collaboration with customers - both individual and commercial - by increasing their awareness of emerging risks and policy coverage.

 Moreover, add-on services, personalization, and policy flexibility are beginning to power customer loyalty and stickiness.
 What's more, these factors profoundly influence nearly half of policyholder decisions to continue with their insurers.
 More so for tech-savvy individuals and large businesses (Figure 10).